-In September 2020, Dickinson became one of the first liberal-arts colleges in the U.S. to move to a test-blind admissions process for this year.
-By declaring that we are test blind, the admissions committee will not factor testing scores into a decision about enrollment, even if scores are submitted.
-While we have been test optional since 1994, we believe we need to go further to alleviate student concerns so that they will avoid crowded testing centers and make decisions for the health and safety of their families.
+In September 2020, Dickinson became one of the first liberal-arts colleges in the U.S. to move to a test-free admissions process for the 2020-21 academic year.
+This means that the admissions committee will not factor testing scores into a decision about enrollment, even if scores are submitted.
+While we have been test optional since 1994, we believed we need to go further to alleviate student concerns so that they will avoid crowded testing centers and make decisions for the health and safety of their families.
 View our Test-Blind FAQ for additional information.

 Dickinson's long-standing test-optional policy has provided students with a choice regarding the submission of standardized test scores.
 While many colleges and universities have only recently joined the test-optional movement, Dickinson made the submission of SAT (Scholastic Assessment Test) or ACT scores optional for admission in 1994.
 This policy was designed for students who have demonstrated strong abilities in the classroom and who do not believe their standardized test scores accurately reflect their abilities.